paschalmario/Course_Purchase_FronteEnd2/README.md

 ## 📚 Notes for Submission

+- Include the above links clearly for assessment.
 - Include this `frontend/` folder (without node_modules) in your ZIP.
 - Provide link to frontend GitHub repo and GitHub Pages URL in the main README.
 - Ensure `VITE_API_URL` points to your deployed backend when demonstrating remotely.